https://www.ku.com.au/

 Variety Livvi's Place at Edgebrook

-Variety Livvi's Place are the masters of creating incredible play spaces all across Australia, and Variety Livvi's Place at Edgebrook is no exception.
+Variety Livvi's Place is the master of creating incredible play spaces all across Australia, and Variety Livvi's Place at Edgebrook is no exception.

-The expansive all-abilities playground has it all, including slides, merry-go-rounds, tunnels, flying foxes, twirly slides, a large xylophone, sandpits, spinning wheels, inground trampolines, balance beams, and even a waterplay zone!
+The expansive all-abilities playground offers a wide range of features, including slides, merry-go-rounds, tunnels, flying foxes, twirly slides, a large xylophone, sandpits, spinning wheels, in-ground trampolines, balance beams, and even a waterplay zone.

-The entire playground is split up into themes for the kids to ogle and enjoy, while the parents make the most of the covered picnic areas, barbecues, and FREE parking!
+The entire playground is divided into themed areas for kids to enjoy, while parents can make the most of the covered picnic areas, barbecues, and FREE parking!

 Location: 23 Merribrook Bvd, Clyde